What is APS therapy?

 Where can I have APS therapy?

-APS therapy is available at some MS Therapy Centres around the UK – a full list of the centres offering it can be found here.
+APS therapy is available at some MS Therapy Centres around the UK - you can find a clinic offering APS online.
 You can search for your nearest therapy centre, and find their contact details, on our map of MS services.

 It’s also possible to buy your own APS therapy machine and use it at home although we understand this can be expensive.